simplygreatwork/godsend/README.md

 - Imagine, instead, the scenario that each object gets stored, is *not* returned, and a single aggregate response object is created and returned.
 - The inverse of this is also possible: you send one object (a query, for example) and multiple objects get returned as a result.
 - In summary, you use processors in Godsend to *transform* a request to become the response: many to many, one to one, one to many, or many to one.
 - A request in Godsend can have many processors to working together to process the same request data.
-Fundamentally, this is why a single transformation stream is used to transform a request into a response.
+Fundamentally, this is why a transformation stream is used to transform a request into a response.

 ### Support